google/rekall/docs/Manual/Plugins/Windows/Registry/Users.md

 ---
+abstract: "Enumerate all users of this system.\n\n    Ref:\n    samparse.pl from RegRipper.\n\
+  \n    # copyright 2012 Quantum Analytics Research, LLC\n    # Author: H. Carvey,\
+  \ keydet89@yahoo.com\n    "
+args: {hive-offsets: 'A list of hive offsets as found by hivelist.
+If not provided
+    we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

+    ', hive_regex: A regex to filter hive names.If not provided we use all hives.}
+class_name: Users
+epydoc: rekall.plugins.windows.registry.printkey.Users-class.html
 layout: plugin
+module: rekall.plugins.windows.registry.printkey
 title: users
-abstract: |
-  Enumerate all users of this system.

-  Ref:
-  samparse.pl from RegRipper.

-  copyright 2012 Quantum Analytics Research, LLC
-  Author: H. Carvey, keydet89@yahoo.com

-epydoc: rekall.plugins.windows.registry.printkey.Users-class.html
-args:
-  hive_offsets: 'A list of hive offsets as found by hivelist.
-If not provided we call hivescan ourselves and list the keys on all hives.'
-  hive_regex: 'A regex to filter hive names.If not provided we use all hives.'

 ---